CiaranWelsh/Miscellaneous/README.md

 # SBConcat_combo
 This is a piece of work I did a long time ago.
 The idea is to use sb_shorthand to concatonate model modules.This worked quite well and I then went on to use a matlab toolbox for optimization on the various output models.
 The optimization component is probably no longer needed as I can feed any models into PyCoTools but the concatonation of models for model selection is a good tool that I should remember about for my PhD.

+# Microarray analysis
+These script are examples of how to assess QC for microarray data and how to extract differentially expressed genes for both time courses and non-time courses.
+I've not uploaded the actual data due to sensitivity reasons.